⚠️ CAUTION — With Conditions — Cashews

 Avoid commercial cashew milk — it often contains added sugar, salt, or other additives.
 Homemade plain cashew milk in tiny amounts is unlikely to cause harm but provides no real benefit.

 Yes — Labradors can eat cashews safely.
-Use the Large Dog column in the portion guide above.
+Go by the Large Dog row in the table above.
 The main concern for Labs is obesity — many Indian apartment Labs are already overweight, and adding treats like cashews on top of their regular diet adds calories.
 Treat cashews as an occasional reward, not a daily supplement.

 Yes — Cashews remains safe during monsoon, but requires extra care due to faster bacterial growth in high humidity.
 Always buy fresh, inspect carefully, serve the same day, and never leave cut cashews out for more than 15–20 minutes.
-Dogs can be slightly more sensitive to food-borne bacteria during monsoon season.
+Once the rains arrive, dogs react a touch more readily to spoilage bacteria.

 Safe Alternatives to Cashews for Dogs